-We currently serve 1200 BA majors, 80 BS majors, and 60 graduate students.
+We currently serve 1300 BA majors, 60 BS majors, and 100 graduate students.
 Our graduates are employed in a variety of professions.
 Some of our recent graduates were employed by the following organizations: AT&T, Bancroft, Foster McKay, Maxim Behavior Services, New Behavior Network, and Twin Oaks.
-Our graduates have also attended a variety of graduate schools to earn degrees in Social Work, Occupational/Physical Therapy, Experimental Psychology, Clinical Psychology, Mental Health Counseling, School Counseling, and Applied Behavior Analysis.
-Also, some of our recent graduates have attended the following graduate schools: Bowling Green State University, Drexel University, Kean University, Kent State University, Montclair State University, Rowan University, Rutgers University, Stockton College, The College of New Jersey, and University of Idaho.
+Our graduates have also attended a variety of graduate schools to earn degrees in Industrial/Organizational Psychology, Neuroscience, Human Factors, Social Work, Occupational/Physical Therapy, Experimental Psychology, Clinical Psychology, Mental Health Counseling, School Counseling, and Applied Behavior Analysis.
+Also, some of our recent graduates have attended the following graduate schools: Bowling Green State University, Boston University, King's College (London), North Carolina State University, Stony Brook University, Rutgers University, University of Houston, and Florida State University.